Each year, I make some new Christmas decorations. I think that Christmas decorations DIYs are my favorite type of DIY projects.

 You can also find these small metal cars at a toy store.

-I love the farmhouse style greenery that I found to decorate this mantle.
+I used farmhouse style greenery to decorate this mantle.
 This wreath is so natural and I love the shade of green.

 I also loosely lined one of my metal tall containers with red ticking fabric and then filled it with more Christmas greens.